3 simple steps to lose weight as fast as possible. Read now

 Soy milk

-The most popular non-dairy milk with not much taste to it.
+The most popular non-dairy milk with little taste.

 Coconut milk

-The frothiest of all plant milk, it adds an exotic flavor.
+The frothiest of all plant milks, it adds an exotic flavor.

 Cashew milk